 What is the Club Permit Scheme?

-VicRoads will allow vehicles that are 25-50 years old to be on the road for a reduced fee.
-However these vehicles can only be driven on the road for a maximum of 90 days in a year.
-This is managed through authorized car clubs such as the MMCCV.
+Commonly called "The CPS Scheme", VicRoads will allow vehicles that are 25-50 years old to be on the road for a reduced fee.
+However, these vehicles can only be driven on the road for a maximum of 90 days in any one year.
+This is managed through authorized car clubs.
+One such club is the MMCCV.

 There are three types of Permits - H plates for historical vehicles, M plates for modified vehicles and S plates for street rods.

-Basically Morries that seem pretty original are H plates and Morries with non Morris engines need M plates.
-Once you have modified a vehicle you need a VASS certificate (check the VicRoads web site for more information).
+Basically, Morries that seem pretty original are H plates and Morries with non Morris engines need M plates.
+Once you have modified a vehicle you will need to have a VASS certificate (check the VicRoads web site for more information) for this vehicle.

-If the club becomes aware of an un-roadworthy CPS vehicle, they are obliged to ask you to fix it in a specified time and then report the vehicle to VicRoads.
+If the club becomes aware of an un-roadworthy CPS vehicle, they are obliged to ask you to fix it in a specified time and then report the repairs of your vehicle to VicRoads.

-The MMCCV Club Permit Scheme Officer, Wayne Cunningham, is a hard working volunteer and can be contacted to sort out any queries.
+The MMCCV Club Permit Scheme Officer, (CPS Officer), Wayne Cunningham, is a hard working volunteer and can be contacted to sort out any queries.

 - Postal address: 4 Cullinan Court, Ballarat North, VIC, 3350